A simple 4-step process for hiring a salesperson for your company:

 A lot of the hiring process involves pointless and endless talking to the candidates.

-Most people follow a standard operating procedure that was designed by cooperates instead of understanding their own needs and figuring out a procedure that will quickly help them filter out candidates who ask for their requirements.
+Most people follow a standard operating procedure that was designed by cooperates instead of understanding their own needs and figuring out a procedure like applicant tracking that will quickly help them filter out candidates who ask for their requirements.

 Once you understand your own requirement in complete detail you can simply skip the nonsense talking with the candidates and instead filter out based on your own criteria.
 In fact, as we saw in this article you can filter out about 20 to 25 right candidates to interview out of 300 applications without having to spend a single minute interacting with any of the candidates.